diagridio/catalyst-quickstarts/keyvalue/csharp/README.md

 docker run -v ~/.diagrid/creds:/root/.diagrid/creds -it -p 5001:5001 kv-csharp-project-container
 ```

-Then you can interact with Catalyst APIs with [this reference](https://docs.diagrid.io/catalyst/local-tutorials/key-value#interact-with-catalyst-apis)
+Then, you can interact with Catalyst APIs with [this local tutorial](https://docs.diagrid.io/catalyst/local-tutorials/key-value#interact-with-catalyst-apis)